garfunkelvila/ChaoticSeer/README.md

   - **Country** - Contains tribe batch.
   * **Planet** - Contains Countries batch.
 ### Others
+  * **Parser** - A kind of translator for network (numbers into binary, bitmap into RGB, and others)
+  * **Population** - Start population, reproduction and aging related.
+  * **Aging** - Able to make a specie naturally die
   * **LearningRateDecay** - Make learning rate slowly go down based on back propagation changes/variables, I still need to make a formula/flow for this one.
-  * **Parser** - A kind of translator for network (numbers into binary, bitmap into RGB, and others)
-  * **Aging** - A kind of natural selection without purging